Holiday house Lofoten

 At very low activity the northern lights are visible low on the horizon a few kilometers drive from our houses.
 Already a moderate aurora is simply to admire from the stairs or the garden of the houses.
 We constantly keep an eye on websites that display the current activity and we inform our guests.
 We give advice for the most beautiful and best places to see and/or photograph northern lights.

-With more than four adults we charge 500 NOK per additional guest per week.
+With more than two adults (21 years) we charge 500 NOK per additional guest per week.

 In addition we can deliver supplementary services.
 Some or all meals can be arranged (200 NOK per person) - Bettina is a fantastic cook.
 Eric is for hire as a guide or help with photographing.
 The rate depends of what and when and the groupe size.
 Those additionals should be discussed in advance.